You want smart political talk without the meltdowns?

 I mean, is Michelle Obama just full of it there?

-You're saying that sh that the Trump administration does give you some hope.
+You're saying that the Trump administration does give you some hope.

-But the s the the thing also we need to understand Islam is not just individuals.
+But the thing also, we need to understand Islam is not just individuals.

-Uh Islam is there is countries behind that system.
+Islam is there is countries behind that system that support that system.

-I mean what we wanted to do today with the show is really talk about the fact that not all the oh not all the violence is violent per se, that the subversion, the nonviolent actions, the things that they've done to to pollute the way we think about the problem are actually more dangerous than the the the attacks themselves are.
+That the subversion, the non-violent actions, the things that they've done to pollute the way we think about the problem are actually more dangerous than the attacks themselves are.

 Thanks for your call.

-We're gonna go to Evan in Long Island.
+We're going to go to Evan in Long Island.

 Evan, you there?